Tucked away in the lush mountainous region of eastern Bali lies Sidemen.

 About Sidemen Valley, Bali

-The village of Sidemen lies in the Karangasem Regency in eastern Bali, about 60 minutes east of Ubud.
+Sidemen Village lies in the Karangasem Regency in eastern Bali, about 60 minutes east of Ubud.

 It offers a breath of fresh air in comparison to the more popular and busier areas of Bali.
 Not only is it less developed but it’s also one of the most unique and authentic parts of the island.

 The village of Sidemen has managed to keep a low profile over the years.
 However, its rural setting, friendly locals, and stunning landscapes are attracting tourists looking to experience a more authentic side of Bali.

-There is only one road that winds through Sidemen Valley, with several local warungs dotted throughout, each offering panoramic views of lush greenery and open fields in the distance.
+There is only one quiet road that winds through Sidemen Valley, with several local warungs dotted throughout, each offering panoramic views of lush greenery and open fields in the distance.

-When planning your itinerary for Bali, allow for two full days to explore the Sidemen.
+When planning your itinerary for Bali, allow for two full days to explore Sidemen Village.
 If you’re looking for an escape and prefer to travel slower, it’s best to add an extra day to your visit.